 Essex North Shore Agricultural & Technical School opened as a four-year Massachusetts public career technical and agricultural high school in September 2014 following the merger of North Shore Technical High School, Essex Agricultural & Technical High School, and the Automotive Collision Repair and Refinishing, Automotive Technology, and Carpentry career and technical education programs from Peabody Veterans Memorial High School.
-Students from 17 member districts are enrolled in one of the school's 25 career technical, animal science, agricultural or natural resources programs while students from across the Commonwealth of Massachusetts are eligible to earn admissions to one of the district's seven specialized animal science, agricultural, or plant science programs (see Appendix A).
+Students from 17 member districts are enrolled in one of the school's 25 career technical, animal science, agricultural or natural resources programs while students from across the Commonwealth of Massachusetts are eligible to earn admissions to one of the district's seven\ specialized animal science, agricultural, or plant science programs (see Appendix A).
 For more information see our Admissions Policy at EssexNorthShore.org/Admissions.

-Upon successful completion of curriculum aligned to the Massachusetts Curriculum Frameworks and Massachusetts Career Vocational Technical Education Frameworks, Essex North Shore Agricultural & Technical School graduates are awarded both a Massachusetts high school diploma and a certificate of completion from their career technical program.
+Upon successful completion of curriculum aligned to the Massachusetts Vocational Technical Education Regulations (603 CMR 4.00), including the Massachusetts Vocational Technical Education Frameworks (2014), the Massachusetts Curriculum Frameworks, and Massachusetts High School Program of Studies (MassCore), Essex North Shore Agricultural & Technical School graduates are awarded both a Massachusetts high school diploma and a certificate of completion from their career technical program.